FelixCaae/ObjectDetection_BasedOnTx2/README.md

 Current Object Detection technique can be subdivided into two  classes: one-stage methods and two-stage methods.The two-stage methods divide the problem into two steps:1 .Find appropriate area.
 2. Use classifiers to recognize what\`s in the area.Howeverr, one-stage methods simply use a unified CNN network to predict both objects\` class and location.Usually speaking, one-stage methods run faster with a little accuracy loss.Classic one-stage model includes YOLO(you only look once),SSD(single shot detection),retina-net and so on.These models and their variation are better candidates because they are much more faster than two-stage methods.
 After some researches, I found some promising one-stage methods.
-Before we go on, let`s figure out some important conception.
+Before we go on, let\`s figure out some important conception.
 ## Metrics - what does mAP mean?
 Prepare yourself, click into this link for an answer - http://tarangshah.com/blog/2018-01-27/what-is-map-understanding-the-statistic-of-choice-for-comparing-object-detection-models/
 ## DataSets
 [COCO](http://cocodataset.org/) and [VOC](http://host.robots.ox.ac.uk:8080/leaderboard/main_bootstrap.php) are usually used in training and evaulating models.
 ## State of art
-It`s very hard to list all models and their metrics and a little easier to give some typical models.But if we want to compare these models` ability, we have to make sure that some variables like machines they run on are same.Frameworks also influence, so it`s better to implement them all on a single framework with all condition same.But I think to make things easier, use their reported numbers can be a good start.

 # Normal models(time tested on Titan X)